Witness accuses Sandusky of sex abuse as trial opens

 Amendola also hinted that the accusers could be out for money, saying that six of the eight identified accusers had taken the step of hiring civil attorneys.

-Additional reporting by Matt Morgan in Bellefonte and Mark Shade; Editing by Will Dunham
+Additional reporting by Matt Morgan in Bellefonte and Mark Shade; Editing by Tom Brown and Will Dunham